 San Andrés only has two seasons: a wet season and a dry season.
 Travellers should visit in the dry season for perfect beach weather, or take a trip during the wet period to see lush green hills and the migration of the resident land crab.

 For days out try Morgan’s cave, an underground cave with a pirate theme and replica ship, or for nature lovers take a look at Hoyo Soplador where water spurts from a hole in the beach when there are strong enough waves.

 Whatever you decide to do on the island, you are guaranteed a once-in-a-lifetime experience somewhere that most people never get to visit.

 Leticia by Danielle Ditzian from Like Riding a Bicycle

-Leticia is one of my favourite places in the world, and is seldom visited making it an amazing place to see as it is without many tourists.
+Leticia is one of my favourite places in the world and is seldom visited making it an amazing place to see as it is without many tourists.
 Located deep inside the Amazon jungle of Colombia, Leticia is a quaint town surrounded by tropical forest.
 Flying in a is a trip, as you see the giant Amazon river surrounded by a thick canopy of trees.
 As I flew over I wondered, “What is beneath that canopy?” knowing there was a plethora of flora and fauna, not to mention the odd tribe.

-You can only bus or fly into Leticia as there are no road leading in, but I guarantee it is well worth it!
+You can only bus or fly into Leticia as there is no road leading in, but I guarantee it is well worth it!
 When I was there the river was higher than it had been in many years, causing the place to flood.
 They build wooden walkways to get people across streets and into shops and homes.
 At one point I was walking along one, unaware that it wasn’t fully built.
-When I realized, I hopped in the waist deep water and walked across the flooded street.
+When I realized, I hopped in the waist-deep water and walked across the flooded street.
 Locals yelled in Spanish, “White girl in the water!” and cheered, making me smile.